 “It’s okay.
-You only need to leave when you hear ‘evacuate’,” the staff yelled out jovially and everyone filed back in like luggage on a carousel.
+You only need to leave when you hear ‘evacuate’,” the staff called jovially, and patrons returned to the library like luggage on a carousel.

 “For shit sakes,” Gloria moaned.

-“Oh, that’s funny,” Eloise laughed as everyone was ushered toward the library doors once more.
+“Oh, that’s funny,” Eloise laughed as staff began ushering them toward the exit doors.

 “I guess that’s it then.
 What a waste of bloody time,” said Gloria.